 Sussex is home to many castles including the 15th-century brick-built castle, Herstmonceux Castle and the beautiful Bodiam Castle with its iconic moat built by Sir Edward Dalyngrigge.

 Bodiam Castle is a castle not to be missed!
 You can enjoy a nice walk around the castle and grounds, have some lunch in the cafe and enjoy points of interest including the Gatehouse, Millpond, Postern Tower and Chapel.

-Dogs on a short-lead are welcome in the grounds of Bodiam Castle.
+Dogs on a short lead are welcome on the grounds of Bodiam Castle.

 Address: Bodiam Castle, Robertsbridge, East Sussex, TN32 5UA

 Herstmonceux Castle is a beautiful red brick castle located near the village of Herstmonceux in East Sussex.
 The moated castle is grade II listed and dates back to the 15th century.
 As well as the castle, it also has 300 acres of woodland and beautiful gardens, which showcase daffodils, bluebells and tulips in the spring, herb and rose gardens in the summer and a beautiful orchard in the autumn.

 Dogs are welcome in the gardens and grounds and the main gardens are accessible for wheelchairs with disabled parking nearby.

 Address: Herstmonceux Castle, Wartling Road Entrance, Hailsham, East Sussex, BN27 1RN